 - On the affected side, the palate will bulge towards you ie the normally concave palate becomes convex

-- The uvula may or may not be pushed away from the affected side
+- The uvula may be pushed away from the affected side

 - On the affected side, the mucosa of the arch and palate may look angrily erythematous

-A quinsy is an abscess that collects in the peritonsillar space - see photos below.
+A peritonsillar abscess collects in the peritonsillar space, lateral to the tonsil - see photos below.

 When there is less pronounced swelling, it may be that there is peritonsillar cellulitis (an 'early quinsy'), as in photo B. On aspiration, no pus is forthcoming.
 These people would still be managed as per peritonsillar abscess and discharged if they improve clinically.

 If photos B and C look similar, that is because the two conditions represent part of a spectrum from peritonsillar celllulitis through to formation of a peritonsillar abscess.
-It is more important to be able to distinguish between tonsillitis and peritonsillar cellulitis/abscess.
+It is more important to be able to distinguish tonsillitis from peritonsillar abscess/cellulitis

 Immediate and overnight management

-If you cannot be sure whether there is a quinsy or just peritonsillar cellulitis, it would be prudent to get a second opinion and, if still unsure, to aspirate the possible quinsy, given the potential benefits.
+If you cannot be sure whether there is a peritonsillar abscess or just cellulitis, it would be prudent to get a second opinion and, if still unsure, to aspirate the possible abscess, given the potential benefits.
 Just be honest with the patient that there is a possibility of a "dry tap" - most are desperate to get better.

 It may be difficult to examine the mouth if there is significant trismus.
-In this case, it's reasonable to admit the patient, give them some IV medication and re-examine later.
+In this case, admit the patient, give them some IV treatment (see below) and re-examine later.
 The initial treatment can improve your view.

 A good starting point when admitting patients: